clearmoonllc/ClearMoon/index.md

 ### Security & Privacy
 Client data, metrics, and private/corporate information will be stored in a closed-software environment, as our one exception.

-**The security and privacy of our clients and their information is our first priority, it always will be.**
+**The security and privacy of our clients and their information is our first priority.**

 ### Current Status